LordSnoosh/SEIR2222/work/w04/d1/01-intro-fullstack-http.md

 4. The purpose of a defined route is to map an HTTP request to code which is typically a function defined in the "controller" module.
 The controller function would perform any necessary data operations, etc.

-5. The controller function ultimately responds with a new HTML page (or a redirect, which we'll learn about soon enough).
+5. The controller function ultimately responds with an HTTP Response which can either:

+  - Containing an HTML page in the message body (in the case of a GET request)
+  - Or, with a Status Code of 302 (Redirect), make the browser issue a new GET request.

 ### ❓ Essential Questions